rsvp/chess/README.md

 * Do not be afraid of losing, be afraid of playing a game and not learning something.
 * Do not be intimidated by higher ratings.
 * Do not bring out your queen too early.
+* Do not chase pawns at the expense of development.
 * Do not fall in love with the endgame to the exclusion of entire games.
 * Do not indulge in chess to the detriment of more serious avocations.
 * Do not let little details distract you from the bigger picture.